-As with most cloud technology, there’s more than one option when it comes to servers.
-The original server type is bare-metal, while a later innovation lead to virtual machine servers.
-Although a bare-metal server is used, along with a hypervisor, to form the virtual servers there is a common debate as to which server type is preferable.
-At VEXXHOST, because we offer both bare-metal and virtual machines we’re delving into some of the key differences between the two.
-You can also check out our previous blog post for more information on vms!
+Bare metal vs virtual machines - which one is better?
+As with most cloud technology, there's more than one option when it comes to servers.
+The original server type is bare-metal, while later innovations led to virtual machine servers.
+Although a bare-metal server is used with a hypervisor to form the virtual servers there is a common debate as to which server type is preferable.
+At VEXXHOST, we offer both bare-metal and virtual machines.
+Let us delve into the details and find some of the key differences between the two.

 One of the significant differences between a bare-metal server and a virtual machine server is the level of dedication that exists with clients.
 A bare-metal server is a physical server that is dedicated to a single customer, meaning that they aren't shared between tenants.
 Virtual machine servers, on the other hand, can be shared among multiple tenants through the hypervisor which can create multiple operating system instances and, as a result, numerous isolated virtual server envrionments.